 - Bearsden Ski and Snowboard Club in East Dunbartonshire has an extensive range of lesson programmes, covering families through to adult race training.

 - Glasgow Ski & Snowboard Centre can be found in the city's Bellahouston Park, just minutes from central Glasgow.
-There are four modern floodlit dry slopes, instruction/lessons, a modern café/bar and plenty of free parking.
+There are four modern floodlit artificial slopes, instruction/lessons, a modern café/bar and plenty of free parking.

-- Lagganlia Centre for Outdoor Learning at Kincraig in the Cairngorms National Park offers a 60m x 10 m dry slope using the latest technology in ski mats and also has a poma for uplift.
+- Lagganlia Centre for Outdoor Learning at Kincraig in the Cairngorms National Park offers a 60m x 10 m artificial slope using the latest technology in ski mats and also has a poma for uplift.

 - Newmilns Snow and Sports Complex is set in East Ayrshire and as well as skiing and snowboarding, snow tubing is on offer.